 Term Description Logical source A logical source (called a channel , in earlier versions of the Kaleido-X software user interface, and related documentation) refers to a group of physical audio, video, or metadata sources, and text attributes.
 A logical source can be used as a whole, and assigned to a virtual monitor.
-The Kaleido-X software supports 7000 logical sources.
-Notes The KMV-3901/3911, Kaleido-MX, Kaleido-MX 4K, and Kaleido-Modular-X do not yet support more than 1500 logical sources.
-Kaleido-IP X310 and Kaleido-IP X110 multiviewers support 6000 logical sources.
+The Kaleido-X software supports up 7000 logical sources.
+Notes The KMV-3901/3911, Kaleido-MX, Kaleido-MX 4K, and Kaleido-Modular-X supports up to 1500 logical sources.
+Kaleido-IP X310 and Kaleido-IP X110 multiviewers support up to 6000 logical sources.
 In the case of the Kaleido-IP X300, to support more than 1500 sources, the multiviewer's RAM must be upgraded to 24 GB.
 Refer to the "Kaleido-IP X300 Memory Modules" section, in the Kaleido-X Release Notes, for installation instructions.
-The Kaleido-IP X100 is limited to 1500 sources.
-If you choose to configure your multiviewer system with a large number of logical sources (i.e., more than 1500), you should disable global alarm contribution for all alarm levels in the sources table (see Global Alarms on page 170), to improve the system performance.
+The Kaleido-IP X100 supports up to 1500 sources.
+If you choose to configure your multiviewer system with a large number of logical sources (i.e., more than 1500), you should disable global alarm contribution for all alarm levels in the sources table (see Global Alarms on page 166), to improve the system performance.
+When you save the sources table, if there are more than 1500 sources, XEdit prompts you to let it disable these contributions for you (see Managing Logical Source Count Prompts on page 199).
 Level Within a logical source, attributes are organized by levels belonging to either of the following categories: Source info, Video, Audio, Text, Alarm, Time code, and Color.
 For example, the video level category may comprise multiple levels, each representing a specific physical part of a video signal.

-Incremental copy Once a logical source (channel) is configured, it is possible to use incremental copy to automatically propagate appropriate physical assignments to other adjacent logical sources.
+Term Description Incremental copy Once a logical source (channel) is configured, it is possible to use incremental copy to automatically propagate appropriate physical assignments to other adjacent logical sources.
 For instance, if the current logical source's levels are assigned from Video 1, then the incremental copy tool will automatically assign corresponding physical elements from Video 2 to the next logical source's levels, and so on.
 Alternatively, if only one or a few specific levels are to be similarly configured, it is possible to use incremental copy on the corresponding level column only.
 Incremental copy handle In the sources table, the incremental copy handle is indicated by a small square at the bottom right of the selected cell.